Digital Advertising Fraud is not new, but in recent years it has become a much larger and more complicated problem.

 Traffic fraud is one of the easiest to understand since it doesn’t require several paragraphs to explain; when a scammer commits traffic fraud, they’re tricking analytics into thinking that they’re generating more visitors than they actually are.

-This is one of the easiest and most common ad fraud tricks to deploy, so be sure to watch your traffic statistics closely and to investigate any occurrences of unnatural spikes.
+This is one of the easiest and most common ad fraud tricks to deploy, so be sure to watch your traffic statistics closely and investigate any occurrences of unnatural spikes.

 Impression fraud is another extremely prolific scam, affecting huge numbers of campaigns and wasting untold amounts of dollars.
 This tactic generates additional impressions so that the fraudster can collect more revenue for their CPM-based campaigns.